-One of the repeated public input comments was in regards to attraction of new retail and grocery store businesses like a Reny's or Trader Joes since those services are currently lacking in the downtown area, with the primary shopping option in the downtown able to currently meet some of those services being the Rite Aid pharmacy.
-Based on the rapid growth of retail development along Stillwater Avenue and decline of such services in the downtown, it appears that such new development would likely not see the downtown area and immediate surrounding residential customer base as a viable option versus capturing the high volume of passenger vehicle traffic on Stillwater Avenue, which according to MaineDOT traffic counts, is one of the highest volumes of daily trips generated in the Greater Bangor region.
-The Hannaford at the Old Town Plaza for example, reports one of the states busiest stores in terms of daily transactions.
-It is also important to keep in mind the retail and grocery shopping trends that have changed dramatically over the past couple of generations.
-Increasingly, more and more common retail goods are purchased on line and grocery purchases which used to involve 3 to 4 shopping trips per month, now exceed over 40 trips as specialty food sources such as farmers markets and CSAs (Community Supported Agriculture) shares with a focus on local food supplies, as well as options to buy foods a department stores such as target and a wide variety of other shopping options mean consumers are doing significantly less shopping at larger retail grocers.
+One of the repeated public input comments was in regard to attraction of new retail and grocery store businesses like a Reny's or Trader Joes since those services are currently lacking in the downtown area, with the primary shopping option in the downtown able to currently meet some of those services being the Rite Aid pharmacy.
+Based on the rapid growth of retail development along Stillwater Avenue and decline of such services in the downtown, it appears that such new development would likely not see the downtown area and immediate surrounding residential customer base as a viable option versus capturing the high volume of passenger vehicle traffic on Stillwater Avenue.
+According to MaineDOT traffic counts, this is one of the highest volumes of average daily traffic in the Greater Bangor region.
+This is further evidenced by the Hannaford at the Old Town Plaza reporting one of the State's busiest stores in terms of daily transactions.
+It is also important to keep in mind that retail and grocery shopping trends have changed dramatically over the past couple of generations and point towards a greater variety of retail grocer options at a smaller scale.
+Increasingly, more and more common retail goods are purchased on line and grocery purchases which used to involve 3 to 4 shopping trips per month, now exceed over 40 trips as specialty food sources such as farmers markets and CSAs (Community Supported Agriculture) shares with a focus on local food supplies, as well as options to buy foods in department stores such as Target and a wide variety of other shopping options mean consumers are doing significantly less shopping at larger retail grocers.
 With that said, a vital component of downtown revitalization will likely be a local, small scale retail grocer, likely with some component of prepared food sales and small café / cafeteria space and Old Town's downtown could certainly accommodate such an establishment within a mixed use development environment.
 The City has continued to talk with businesses like Reny's which are focused on downtown locations, while recognizing that certain retailers like Trader Joe's (whose geographical operations have a current northern distribution limit at Portland) may be limited by other private capital factors.
 The City and several local businesses are currently members of the Bangor Region Chamber of Commerce, however no such similar organization is currently present in Old Town.